kanisterio/kanister/docs/functions.rst

 ----

-This function is used to wait on a Kubernetes resource until desired state is reached.
+This function is used to wait on a Kubernetes resource until a desired state is reached.

 Arguments: